SteelCompendium/data-md-dse/Bestiary/Human Death Cultist.md

   - name: Special
     effect: Each target must have died during this encounter
   - name: Effect
-    effect: Each target returns to life with their full Stamina, but they die at the end of the encounter or if the death cultist is killed.
-If the target dies a second time, they can be brought back to life by this ability again.
+    effect: 'Each target revives with their full Stamina.
+They immediately die at the end of the encounter or if the death cultist is killed.
+A target can be revived multiple times by this ability. '

 ```